cockroachdb/docs/cockroachcloud/monitoring-page.md

 ## Monitor with Datadog

-The {{ site.data.products.dedicated }} integration for Datadog enables data collection and alerting on all [CockroachDB metrics](https://docs.datadoghq.com/integrations/tk) available at the [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint), using the Datadog platform.
+The {{ site.data.products.dedicated }} integration for Datadog enables data collection and alerting on a subset of CockroachDB metrics available at the [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint), using the Datadog platform.
+For details about the available metrics, see the [Datadog documentation](https://docs.datadoghq.com/integrations/tk).

 To set up Datadog monitoring with {{ site.data.products.dedicated }}, your Datadog account must be associated with a [Datadog organization](https://docs.datadoghq.com/account_management/#organizations).